hoaian412003/GcallReadme/user-service.md

-##### Contact
+##### SipAccount

-`Contact` provides information of a contact.
-Indeed, every call center has a distinct collection to store their contacts.
-The collection names follow the format `contact_idCallcenter`
+A `SipAccount` provides authentication credentials to log in a SIP account.
+Indeed, every call center has a distinct table to store their SIP accounts.
+The table name follows the format `sipAccount_idCallcenter`